 On tour to one or both of these castles, we walk along winding paths through verdant woodland.
 We see stunning views of the castles and the surrounding countryside.
 We learn about the history of the region, about the castles, and about the man called the Swan King, the Fairy-Tale King, the Mad King—Ludwig II of Bavaria.

 I am an independent tour guide.
-I guide tours to Neuschwanstein and Hohenschwangau Castles through Special Private Tours.
+I guide Füssen Town Museum tours through the museum offices and tours to Neuschwanstein and Hohenschwangau Castles through Special Private Tours and other fine tour operators.
 Ask for Stephen.
 Tours and guide depend on availability.
 Book early.

 Family and friends and those in the know should contact me directly to arrange a custom tour.